 The best way to build credit with a credit card is to use it for your daily purchases and pay off your charges each month or week.
 This will allow you to have regular use of the card, and steady payments- both of which lenders like to see.
 To ensure you never miss a payment (and harm your credit score), create an automatic payment for the minimum due each month.
 You can then manually pay the difference of what you’ve spent on the card.

-SelfScore is a company built by former international students, and they offer the only MasterCard created just for international students.
-Students who are at least 18 years old, have been accepted to study at an accredited US college or university, and have a valid F1, J1 or M1 visa are able to apply for a credit card through SelfScore.
+Deserve is a company built by former international students, so they know what students like you need.
+Students who are at least 18 years old, have been accepted to study at an accredited US college or university, and have a valid F1, J1 or M1 visa are able to apply for a credit card through Deserve.